Organwolf/100-days-of-code/log.md

 `docker exec` can be used to execute something on a running container
 `docker run CONTAINERNAME/id` will run the container in the foreground (attached state)
-`docker run -d CONTAINERNAME/id` will run the container in the background (detached state)
+`docker run -d CONTAINERNAME/id` will run the container in the background (detached state) `docker inspect CONTAINERNAME` will return a json with detailed info about the container `docker logs CONTAINERNAME` will return the logs of a container run in detached state

+Using docker inspect you can see which, if any, environment variables are present in the container.

+**Examples**

+Run an image of mysql on a container named mysql-db and set the root password via the environmental variables.
+`docker run --name mysql-db -e MYSQL_ROOT_PASSWORD=db_pass123 mysql`

+Run an instance of simple-webapp in the container.
+Set the app_color via the environmental variables.
+Name the app blue_app.
+Port map 8080 inside of the container to 38282 on the docker host.
+`docker run -e APP_COLOR=blue -p 38282:8080 --name blue-app kodekloud/simple-webapp`

+P

+>

 **Link(s) to work**: [Tutorial](https://www.youtube.com/watch?v=fqMOX6JJhGo) && [Interactive docker labs](https://kodekloud.com/p/docker-labs)